 Cyntoia Brown Released After 15 Years In Prison For Murder

-Cyntoia Brown, who served 15 years of a life sentence for killing a man when she was a 16-year-old prostitute, has been released from a Nashville prison, Tennessee officials announced early Wednesday.
+Cyntoia Brown, who served 15 years of a life sentence for killing a man when she was 16, has been released from a Nashville prison, Tennessee officials announced early Wednesday.

 Earlier this year, then-Gov. Bill Haslam took the unusual step of granting Brown clemency for what he called a "tragic and complex case," a major victory for Brown and her supporters, who for years have maintained that the 2004 killing was an act of self-defense.